 Hentie cooked up some nice Pike steaks for supper - good times!
 I'm hoping that after Hentie's giant walleye and Rod's giant northern, maybe it's my turn for a giant lake trout soon!
 We left the fish carcass out for the eagles and gulls and now I'm taking some wonderful shots of the chaos that is nature consuming itself.

 [Rod wins!
-I think we'll let the next one go - we couldn't even finish all the meat!]
+I think we'll let the next one go - we couldn't even finish all the meat, it was too big.]

-[Hentie cooks up Pike steak over the fire]
+[Hentie cooks up some delicious Northern Pike steaks over the fire.]

 [Let the feast begin.
-A turkey vulture competes (and loses) to eagles for Rod's pike leftovers.]
+A turkey vulture (L) competes (and loses) to two eagles for Rod's pike leftovers.]

 June 28 22:10 - Tent on Wrist Lake